KS1745/Vayu-Tech-Assignment/README.md

 Enhancing User Experience: Added a loading indicator while fetching data.

 ⚠️ Challenges & Solutions
-API Key Exposure: API keys should not be exposed in public repositories.
-Consider using a backend if deploying.
 Handling Edge Cases: Added checks for empty input, invalid city names, and slow network responses.
 UI Responsiveness: Used CSS media queries for a mobile-friendly layout.